 Wandering along Abercrombie Street I discover a wall of great street art along a side street.
 I know a little about street art and get a bit of a buzz when I recognise one of the artists, Bird Hat.
 Perhaps Zigi’s art, wine and cheese bar commissioned the works.
 I put the bar on my ‘places to return to’ list.

 There are numerous galleries in Chippendale.
-I pop into Spot 81.
+I pop into Spot 81 (now permanently closed.
 The animal themed exhibition includes finely decorated ceramics and two striking dog sculptures.
 Unfortunately, they are rather beyond my budget.

 After a quick look around Mop projects, I walk past the old heritage listed Blackfriars Public School building to Broadway where enter gates to Notre Dame University.